 - 4 years full time, 5 years sandwich with work placement

-80-120 points to include 1 A level, or equivalent, in any subject.
+- 80-120 points to include 1 A level or equivalent, in any subject.
 Other qualifications such as Vocational A levels (AVCE), BTECs and Access courses will also be considered.
 English language proficiency at a minimum of IELTS band 5.5 with no component score below 5.5.
 Other qualifications

 +44 (0)23 9284 2555